Meridian Valley Lab is proud to offer a cutting edge laboratory test for the evaluation of prostate cancer risk.

 3β-Adiol is created from 5α-DHT, catalyzed by the enzyme 3β-hydroxysteroid dehydrogenase (3β-HSD).
 3β-Adiol does not bind to androgen receptors; rather 3β-Adiol is a potent stimulator of Estrogen Receptor-β (ERβ).
 In the prostate, 3β-Adiol’s stimulation of ERβ prevents excess cell proliferation and stimulates apoptosis and re-differentiation.
 ERβ stimulation via compounded 3β-Adiol is an emerging therapy in the treatment of aggressive prostate cancer.

 3β-Adiol is commonly deficient in men taking 5α-reductase inhibiting drugs for the treatment of BPH or male pattern hair loss.
-Click here for an in-depth discussion on the concerns of 5α-reductase over-inhibition.

 Who should get tested?